GOOD THEN. GOODNOW

-The Goodnow Library opened its doors on April 4, 1863 as the second free public library in Massachusetts.
+The Goodnow Library opened its doors on April 4, 1863.
 The library was a gift to the town of Sudbury by Sudbury Native John Goodnow.
 Mr. Goodnow bequeathed $20,000 to the town for “purchasing and keeping in order a Public Library for the benefit of the inhabitants of [Sudbury].”
 He also gave three acres of land, and $2,500 to erect the building.

 The library began as an octagonal building with windows on all sides and a cupola on top.
 Additions were added in 1885, 1894, 1971 and finally the largest in 1999.
 Throughout all the library’s changes, the original 19th-century building remains.
 It has been carefully restored to resemble the 1863 structure, and is listed on the National Register of Historic Places.